KristerV/website/gitpod/docs/configure/workspaces/index.md

 ### Validate a workspace start

-1. Run `gp rebuild` to emit a Debug Workspace URL.
+1. Run `gp rebuild` to emit a Workspace URL.
-2. Open the Debug Workspace and review your configuration.
+2. Open the workspace and review your configuration.
 3. Update your configuration in the original workspace, and re-run `gp rebuild` (if needed).

 ### Validate a Prebuild

 You can run `gp rebuild --prebuild` to validate how a prebuild process would look upon completion (this runs `before` and `init` tasks, but not `command` tasks).

-1. Run `gp rebuild --prebuild` - This command will emit a Debug Workspace URL.
+1. Run `gp rebuild --prebuild` - This command will emit a Workspace URL.
-2. Open the debug workspace to check your configuration.
+2. Open the workspace to check your configuration.
 3. Update configuration in the original workspace, re-running `gp rebuild` if needed.

 > **Important:** This command runs the workspace _as_ a Prebuild not _from_ a prebuild.
 Meaning this produces the same environment that is created by a Prebuild process, before a workspace is subsequently started using it.